cmazakas/foxy/docs/reference/listener.md

 async_accept(RequestHandlerFactory&& factory) -> void;
 ```

 Begin the TCP acceptance loop.

-The user is required to supply a "request handler factory" which, in
+The caller is required to supply a "request handler factory" which is a callable that accepts a
-this case, is a callable that accepts a `foxy::server_session&` and returns a type such that
+`foxy::server_session&` and returns a type such that `asio::async_compose` is well-formed using the
-`asio::async_compose` is well-formed using the `factory`'s return as the initiator.
+`factory`'s return as the initiator.

 As an example: